UNION OF ART AND SENSATION

 REVERENTIAL FAITHFULNESS

 Sa Init ng Apoy (Trigon Cinema Arts, 1980) forgoes campy self-awareness in favor of reverential faithfulness.
 Demonic possession is revealed as a malevolent force with which newlyweds Laura (Lorna Tolentino) and Emil (Rudy Fernandez) must ultimately reckon.
 Before that confrontation can occur, however, Sa Init ng Apoy proves content to simply spend time in Laura’s company.
 And though she’s a rather one-dimensional audience proxy, Romy Suzara’s leisurely depiction of her exploring Casa Morteja, allows his story’s dread to slowly creep under one’s skin.
-If Suzara’s unhurried pace can occasionally be trying, his refusal to indulge in cheap jolt scares or force his protagonist to behave in ludicrously nonsensical ways elicits fear from a sense of macabre unease that spews forth among other moments, the spirit’s (George Estregan) initial conversation with Laura and Emil, or their unsettled looks directed upward at an imposing face cut off by Suzara’s frame.
-Throughout, the director employs conventions with an assuredness that’s never tainted by look-at-me egotism, his fidelity to the genre marked by an admiration that carries through to the very, bloody end, which true to its forbearers is mildly anticlimactic, resorting as it does to images of monstrous satanic evil that can’t quite match what one’s own imagination had already cooked up.
+If Suzara’s unhurried pace can occasionally be trying, his refusal to indulge in cheap jolt scares or force his protagonist to behave in ludicrously nonsensical ways elicits fear from a sense of macabre unease that spews forth among other moments, the caretaker’s (George Estregan) initial conversation with Laura and Emil, or their unsettled looks directed upward at an imposing face cut off by Suzara’s frame.
+Throughout, the director employs conventions with an assuredness that’s never tainted by look-at-me egotism, his fidelity to the genre marked by an admiration that carries through to the very, bloody end, which true to its forebearers is mildly anticlimactic, resorting as it does to images of monstrous satanic evil that can’t quite match what one’s own imagination had already cooked up.
 No matter.
 As evidenced by the care taken with its establishing chapters, Sa Init ng Apoy knows that, even with regard to hell, the destination isn’t half as terrifying as the journey.

 This is another impressive restoration, one that offers a nicely organic appearance and an incredibly lush palette (take a gander at some of the screenshots accompanying this review and pay special attention to primaries especially reds).
 Detail levels are often quite expressive and with the film's emphasis on ornate patterns, the precision of fine detail is especially notable.
 The opening sequence looked a tad rough and the grain field is fairly gritty looking throughout the presentation.
 There's also some minor and passing crush in a couple of dark scenes, including some night scenes toward the end of the film.
-That said, there are no real issues with compression anomalies and I noticed absolutely no damage whatsoever.
+That said, there are no real issues with compression and I noticed absolutely no damage whatsoever.
 The sound effects do tend to date the film, but I enjoyed them for their inherently quaint qualities.
 Both dialogue and the score by Jun Latonio are rendered with excellent fidelity and there are no problems in terms of damage or distortion.
 Sa Init ng Apoy makes the tangible scary and the intangible scarier, which the more explicit horror films rarely did.

 Screenplay: Edgardo M. Reyes